 - A.1.
+Ensure necessary supporting documentation is maintained in case files and amounts are accurately entered in supporting spreadsheets. - 2.
+Establish adequate procedures to ensure supervisory reviews of reported amounts. - 3.
+Establish procedures to reconcile supporting documentation to monthly spreadsheets and the annual report. - B.1.
 Ensure the amounts for overpayments, collections and cost recovery are accurately reported and properly identified.
 The DSS should also consider reporting these amounts separately for the PIU, CRU, MHIU, and WIU as applicable. - 2.
-Establish procedures to reconcile supporting documentation to monthly spreadsheets and the annual report. - 3.
-Ensure amounts reported are calculated consistently from year-to-year, or disclose any changes to calculation methodologies. - 4.
 Disclose the use of cost avoidance estimates in the annual report.
-The DSS should also report the total estimates calculated. - 5.
-Retain supporting documentation in a centralized location. - B. Establish procedures to follow-up referrals made to the MFCU and maintain a copy of each referral in the applicable case file. - C. Establish procedures to track and report subsequent adjustments to overpayment amounts initially identified.
+The DSS should also report the total estimates calculated. - C. Establish procedures to track and report subsequent adjustments to overpayment amounts initially identified.